 You often hear differing advice about whether you should apply to one or both surfaces.
-In general it depends on the seal between the two pieces.
+In general, it depends on the seal between the two pieces.
 If you’re gluing two 2x4s together one surface is fine, but if it’s an intricate dovetail joint you’ll want to glue both surfaces to ensure as much surface is covered as possible.

 3: Apply any mechanical fastener

 If required, apply any mechanical fasteners such as screws or nails at this point while the glue is still wet.
-This will help keep the pieces together and let the joint harden as one piece instead of letting the wood hardening with the glue and then possibly weakening it by adding a screw afterwards.
+This will help keep the pieces together and let the joint harden as one piece instead of letting the wood hardening with the glue and then possibly weakening it by adding a screw afterward.

 4: Clamp the piece in place